 Follow the rest of the onscreen instructions to complete the restore process.
 Normally, it would take about 15 minutes for the entire system restore to complete.
 Nonetheless, it will also depend on the file size of the iOS backup you would want to restore from.
 Do not disconnect your iPhone from the computer until the restore is complete so as not to corrupt the operating system.

-Other helpful tips to deal with post-update messaging problems on your iPhone XR
+Other helpful tips to deal iPhone XR messages not working

 Aside from the set of troubleshooting guides provided above, you might as well consider these simple tricks that can rectify messaging problem.